joelmoss/sidekiq-sequence/README.md

 end
 ```

 Each Step is run in the order they are defined, and each is a Sidekiq worker.
 If a worker fails, subsequent steps will not be run, and the worker will be placed in the Sidekiq retry queue.
-Once it succeeds, the next stepo will be run, and so on.
+Once it succeeds, the next step will be run, and so on.

 Start a Sequence by simply initializing the Sequence class you created: